m1d1/sched-bench/README.md

 Storage-I/O Scheduler Benchmark.

-A bash script to measure disk performance under different available schedulers such as DEADLINE, CFQ, NOOP, BFQ
+A bash script to measure disk performance on linux under different available schedulers such as DEADLINE, CFQ, NOOP, BFQ

 The benchmark script uses bonnie++, dd and hdparm to